Probate Q&A Series

 Detailed Answer

 When someone dies owning a mobile home permanently attached to land and vehicles in North Carolina, an out-of-state executor must follow state probate rules.
-First, you must qualify with the clerk of superior court by filing a petition, designating an in-state agent, and posting bond.
+First, you must qualify with the clerk of superior court by applying for ancillary letters testamentary, designating an in-state agent, and posting bond if required.
 See N.C.
-Gen. Stat. § 28A-6-3.
+Gen. Stat. § 28A-26-1 and N.C.
+Gen. Stat. § 28A-4-2.
 Once the clerk issues your letters testamentary, you gain authority to collect, manage, and distribute estate assets.

 The mobile home affixed to land generally counts as real property in North Carolina.
 Under N.C.
 Gen. Stat. § 105-273, a manufactured home permanently attached to a foundation is taxed as real estate.
-To transfer ownership, you prepare and sign a personal representative’s deed.
-Follow the deed format in N.C.
+To transfer ownership, you prepare and sign a personal representative’s deed if a deed is required to carry out the estate administration or distribution.
+Follow the deed recording requirements in N.C.
 Gen. Stat. § 47-20.
 Then record the deed with the register of deeds in the county where the property lies.

 Vehicles and non-affixed manufactured homes require title transfers through the North Carolina Division of Motor Vehicles (NCDMV).
-You complete form MVR-605 (Affidavit for Collection and Payment of Personal Property Taxes, Estate Transfer) and submit it with your letters testamentary, the decedent’s death certificate, and the vehicle’s existing title.
+You complete the applicable NCDMV title transfer forms and submit them with your letters testamentary, the decedent’s death certificate, and the vehicle’s existing title.
 Under N.C.
-Gen. Stat. § 20-71.7, the DMV issues new titles in the heir’s or devisee’s name once you pay required taxes and fees.
+Gen. Stat. § 20-71.7, the DMV may issue new titles upon proper application and payment of required taxes and fees.

 Before distributing estate assets, you must: